PavelGrigoryevDS/pagri-data-tools/README.md

 cd my_new_project
 ```

-#### 5. Add Your Module as a Dependency:
+#### 5. Add Module as a Dependency:
-This command adds your module from GitHub as a dependency to the project.
+This command adds module from GitHub as a dependency to the project.
 ```bash
 poetry add git+https://github.com/PAGriAnalytics/pagri-data-tools.git
 ```